wangshuguo1995/domain_gen/README.md

 write_to_file: False    -> available URLs/prices will be written to project root as JSON if set to True
   </code>
 </pre>
+Unfortunatley GO Daddy has API restrictions that block repeated calls in succession (after 100-150).<br>

+Therefore the max_requests amount should be left no higher than 100 and the program can be ran every<br>
+30 seconds or so.

 The program will terminate when <code>max_records</code> is reached or <code>ctrl-c</code> is pressed.